kawedi/kawedi/README.md

 :chart_with_upwards_trend: I am looking to collaborate on RITSEC presentations!
 Please reach out to me if you are interested in co-presenting.

 <!--
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... semster finding reasearch positions -->
--->

 :open_book: Ask me about what I am [reading][reading].